microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Microsoft.Graph.Devices.CorporateManagement.md

 Read properties and relationships of the managedAppPolicyDeploymentSummary object.

 ### [Get-MgDeviceAppManagementManagedAppPolicy](Get-MgDeviceAppManagementManagedAppPolicy.md)
-Read properties and relationships of the targetedManagedAppProtection object.
+Read properties and relationships of the managedAppConfiguration object.

 ### [Get-MgDeviceAppManagementManagedAppPolicyCount](Get-MgDeviceAppManagementManagedAppPolicyCount.md)
 Get the number of the resource

 ### [Get-MgDeviceAppManagementManagedAppRegistration](Get-MgDeviceAppManagementManagedAppRegistration.md)
-Read properties and relationships of the managedAppRegistration object.
+Read properties and relationships of the iosManagedAppRegistration object.

 ### [Get-MgDeviceAppManagementManagedAppRegistrationAppliedPolicy](Get-MgDeviceAppManagementManagedAppRegistrationAppliedPolicy.md)
 Zero or more policys already applied on the registered app when it last synchronized with managment service.